Component-Oriented-PHP/tutorials/basic/4-routing-package.md

 Anyway, before going on to the next chapter (error handling), there is ONE MAJOR IMPROVEMENT that should be made to the front controller.

-See how we are passing $request and $route both to $handler and then passing both in callble function is blog map?
-What if we could pass only $request and not $route?
-Well, if we were using league/route package, it could have done that for us.
+See how we are passing `$request` and `$route` both to `$handler` and then passing both in callable function is blog map?
+What if we could pass only `$request` and not `$route`?
+Well, if we were using `league/route` package, it could have done that for us.
 But we will do it manually here.

 Modify the front controller.